Chappa

-Chappa is a 1982 Malayalam film directed by P. A. Backer and starring Zainuddin (actor) Hari, Kunjandi and Beena.
+Chappa (English: Token) is a 1982 Malayalam film directed by P. A. Backer and starring Hari, Kunjandi and Beena.
 The film is about a lone individual's determined fight against tyranny.
-It won the National Film Award for Best Feature Film in Malayalam.This was the debut movie of actor Zainuddin (actor).
-He played a character named vasu in this movie.
+It won the National Film Award for Best Feature Film in Malayalam.
+This was the debut movie of actor Zainuddin.
+He played a character named Vasu in this movie.